A Guide to Arthurian Archaeology: Badon, Castle Killibury, Glastonbury, South Cadbury & Tintagel

 At the very southe ende of the chirch of South-Cabuyri standith Camallate, sumtyme a famose toun or castelle, apon a very torre or hille, wunderfully enstrengtheid of nature...
 The people can telle nothing ther but that they have hard say that Arture much restorid to Camalat.

-Another sixteenth-century source is suggestive of a tradition at this date that Arthur was asleep under South Cadbury hill-fort.
-These are, however, late traditions from a period in which many sites in England as well as in Wales were claiming a link with Arthur and, while this site was undoubtably very important in the post-Roman period, there is no reason to think that the Arthurian associations are of much greater antiquity than the sixteenth century.* For the site and traditions see L. Alcock 'By South Cadbury is that Camelot...', The Excavation of Cadbury Castle 1966-1970 (London 1972); L. Alcock 'Cadbury-Camelot: a Fifteen-year Perspective' in Proceedings of the British Academy 68 (1982) pp355-88; O.J.
-Padel 'Some south-western sites with Arthurian associations' in R. Bromwich, A.O.H.
-Jarman and B.F.
-Roberts (edd.)
+Although another sixteenth-century source is suggestive of a tradition that Arthur was asleep under South Cadbury hill-fort, these are very late traditions indeed, from a period in which many sites in both England and Wales were claiming a link with Arthur.
+As such, whilst this site was undoubtedly very important in the post-Roman period, there seems no good reason to think that these Arthurian associations are of much greater antiquity than the sixteenth century, in the absence of evidence to the contrary.* For the site and traditions see L. Alcock, 'By South Cadbury is that Camelot...', The Excavation of Cadbury Castle 1966-1970 (London, 1972); L. Alcock, 'Cadbury-Camelot: a Fifteen-year Perspective', Proceedings of the British Academy, 68 (1982) pp. 355-88; O. J. Padel, 'Some south-western sites with Arthurian associations', in R. Bromwich et al (edd.)
 The Arthur of the Welsh.
-The Arthurian Legend in Medieval Welsh Literature (Cardiff 1991) pp.229-248 at pp.238-40; and now L. Alcock Cadbury Castle: Somerset.
-The Early Medieval Archaeology (University of Wales Press, Cardiff 1995).
-See also Arthurian Notes & Queries 2, on this website.
+The Arthurian Legend in Medieval Welsh Literature (Cardiff, 1991), pp. 229-48 at pp. 238-40; and now L. Alcock, Cadbury Castle: Somerset.
+The Early Medieval Archaeology (Cardiff, 1995).
+See also 'A Gazetteer of Arthurian Onomastic and Topographic Folklore'.

 Tintagel, Cornwall

-Whilst there is no evidence for pre-Roman occupation, there is reason to believe that Tintagel was a reasonably important place in the Roman period.
+Tintagel (SX 049891) is first associated with the Arthurian legend in Geoffrey of Monmouth's Historia Regum Britanniae (c.
+1138), where it features as the site of Arthur's conception, and Geoffrey's description suggests that he had seen the place himself.
+Whilst there is no evidence for pre-Roman occupation of the site, there is reason to believe that Tintagel was a reasonably important place in the Roman period.
 Two inscribed Roman milestones have been found in the Tintagel neighbourhood and it seems likely that they represent a late Roman (trading?) route passing near Tintagel.
-In addition Charles Thomas has suggested that Tintagel was the *Durocornovio (' fort of the Cornovii') of the Ravenna Cosmography and all this seems to be supported by finds of Roman coins (Tetricus I (270-3) to Constantius II (337-61)) and both commercial and locally made pottery of the third and fourth centuries.
-The exact nature of late Roman Tintagel is, nevertheless, elusive and the main focus of activity for this site is in the centuries after the Romans left.
+In addition Charles Thomas has suggested that Tintagel was the *Durocornovio ('Fort of the Cornovii') of the Ravenna Cosmography, something which may be supported by finds of Roman coins (from Tetricus I (270-73) to Constantius II (337-61)) and both commercial and locally made pottery of the third and fourth centuries.
+The exact nature of Late Roman Tintagel is, nevertheless, elusive and the main focus of activity for this site was in the centuries after the Romans left.

 Since the major excavations of the 1930s opinions as to the function of post-Roman Tintagel have altered considerably.
-The original excavator, C.A.
-Ralegh Radford, claimed that the site was an early Christian monastery used from the fifth to the eighth century.
-This interpretation has, however, been shown to be incorrect and as a result a new historical explanation for the site is required -- Tintagel is now seen as a very important fifth to seventh century secular site (a fortress or royal seat) of the post-Roman kings of Dumnonia, and the main focus for 'trade' with the eastern Mediterranean.
-The occupation of this site is likely to have been only seasonal given the inhospitable climate in winter months but this fits in very well with what we know of early medieval kingship -- this was itinerant and worked on the theory that it was easier to take the large royal household to the food than it was to maintain them in one permanent location (see T. Charles-Edwards 'Early Medieval Kingships in the British Isles' in S. Basset (ed.)
-The Origins of Anglo-Saxon Kingdoms (Leicester 1989) pp.28-39) -- and Tintagel was probably visited by the post-Roman kings to receive tribute, to trade goods, and possibly also for the investiture of a new king ('King Arthur's Footprint', an Island-top feature, could, it has been argued, have been the site for such a ceremony).
-The presence of vast amounts of imported fineware and amphora is one of the most significant features of this site.
-Analysis suggests that Tintagel was the leading centre in Cornwall for trade with the Mediterranean merchants, recieving tin from many places in Cornwall as 'tribute' which was then traded for these luxury goods -- fine silks and other such items that are archaeologically invisible may well have included in this trade -- which were in turn redistributed outwards, via gifting by the rulers, to favoured subjects (see C. Thomas Tintagel: Arthur and Archaeology (English Heritage: Batsford 1993)).
-Given all of the above, it seems possible that, when Tintagel -- Cornish *din, 'fort' (variant *tin), plus *tagell, 'constriction', that is 'the fort of the narrow neck' -- is referred to as a royal residence or defensive site in medieval literature (King Mark's in the Tristan legends; Gorlois's in the Historia Regum Britanniae), this represents a much-distorted 'folk-memory' of historical fact.
+The original excavator, C. A. Ralegh Radford, claimed that the site was an early Christian monastery from the fifth through to the eighth century.
+This interpretation has, however, been shown to be incorrect, and as a result a new historical explanation for the site is required: Tintagel is now usually seen as a very important fifth- to seventh-century secular site (a fortress or royal seat) belonging to the post-Roman kings of Dumnonia.
+The occupation of this site is likely to have been only seasonal given the inhospitable climate in winter months, but this fits in very well with what we know of early medieval kingship -- this was itinerant and worked on the theory that it was easier to take the large royal household to the food than it was to maintain them in one permanent location (see T. Charles-Edwards, 'Early Medieval Kingships in the British Isles', in S. Basset (ed.)
+The Origins of Anglo-Saxon Kingdoms (London, 1989), pp. 28-39).
+As such, Tintagel was probably visited by the post-Roman kings of Dumnonia to receive tribute and possibly also for the investiture of a new king: 'King Arthur's Footprint', an island-top feature, may have been the site for such a ceremony.
+Moreover, analysis suggests that Tintagel was the leading centre in Cornwall for trade with the eastern Mediterranean merchants, receiving tin from many places in Cornwall as 'tribute', with this then being traded for luxury goods -- including, perhaps, fine silks and other such items which are archaeologically invisible -- which were in turn redistributed outwards, via gifting by the rulers, to favoured subjects (see C. Thomas, Tintagel: Arthur and Archaeology (London, 1993)).
+Given this, it seems possible that, when Tintagel -- Cornish *din, 'fort' (variant *tin), plus *tagell, 'constriction', that is 'the fort of the narrow neck' -- is referred to as a royal residence or defensive site in medieval literature (King Mark's in the Tristan legends; Gorlois' in the Historia Regum Britanniae), this represents a much-distorted 'folk-memory' of historical fact.

 * * * * *